rkdarst/dynsnap/doc/Manual.rst

         and ``shortest``, which go a bit further and make sure that there is no future greater maximum.

+--dt-search-min=DELTAT
+    When scanning forward in time, always search at least this amount of time before stopping.
+This prevents finding similarity maxima at very small time scales.
+Normally, if this is needed it is because of maxima caused by fluctuations at short time.
+Note that this is already mostly compensated for, one would only need this in special cases.
+This option only applies to ``--peakfinder=longest``.

 Options for --dtmode=linear

 --dtstep
     Set the increment for searching.
 Only for the ``linear`` scan mode.
-Default 1.
+Default is 1.
 --dtmin
     Set the minimum search time.
 Only for the ``linear`` scan mode.
-    Default 1.
+    Default is dtstep.
 --dtmax
     Set the maximum search time.
 Only for the ``linear`` scan mode.
-    Default 1.
+    Default is 1000*dtstep.
 --dtextra
     After a peak is found, search this much further in time before settling on the peak.
 By default, an adaptive method is used.
 --log-dtmin
     Set the increment for searching.
 Only for the ``log`` scan mode.
-Default 1.
+    Default is an adaptive mode.
 --log-dtmax
     Not used.